cybozu-go/meows/docs/design.md

 ----------

-To run GitHub Actions self-hosted runners faster and stably by making full use of the machine resource in the staging environment.
+To run GitHub Actions self-hosted runners faster and stably by making full use of idle machine resources.

 Goals
 -----

-- Deploy and manage GitHub Actions self-hosted runners on multiple bare-metal servers easily with Kubernetes.
+- Deploy and manage GitHub Actions self-hosted runners on multiple servers easily by using Kubernetes.
 - Enable runners to finish a time-consuming initialization step before jobs are assigned in order not to make users wait longer.
 - Extend lifetime of runners from outside when jobs are failed, to investigate